wolffshots/connectorr/README.md

 # connectorr

 Simple sidecar to connect a container to an external network with another container as the gateway.
-The goal is to be able to connect to a Gluetun container from multiple stacks without using `network_mode: container:<gluetun>`.
+The goal is to be able to connect to a Gluetun container from multiple stacks without using `network_mode: container:<gluetun>` since the `container` network mode introduces some problems like it not being a direct dependency which can cause stacks to fail to start and if the Gluetun container updates and restarts then the attached container won't regain network access until it is taken down and started again.

+I tried to keep the container itself as lightweight (I got it to like `4.1MB`!) and simple as possible with enough functionality and configurability that it solves lots of problems.

 ## Network